catastrophic events

 • Maintain Records: Keep receipts, appraisals, and any other documentation that can substantiate the value of your business assets.

 Being prepared means having essential supplies and a clear plan ready in case you need to evacuate or are cut off from basic services.
-Your emergency kit should include:
+Be ready to go when the evacuation order is given, or you feel unsafe in your location.

 • Important Documents: Insurance policies, identification, financial records, and contact information for your insurance agent and key employees.